Table of Contents

 - Toggle the “Enable Email Notifications” switch to ON.

-- The text should turn from grey to white.
-When in off mode the following menus will not be accessible.
+- The text should turn from gray to white.
+When in off mode, the following menus will not be accessible.

 This will enable a predefined set of notifications that require an action from dubbing partners.
 Notifications are sent out to the email address linked to your Starship account.
-Also note that you’ll not receive notifications for requests that you are not the fulfilling partner.
+Also note that you will not receive notifications for requests that you are not the fulfilling partner.

 Once QC completes, the request will move into arbitration, or Fix Notes Needed state, signaling it’s ready to receive Fix Notes from the dubbing partners, who have 48 hours to review all issues flagged and complete the arbitration process.

 Click the “View in Asset QC” button in the notification to go directly to the QC request Fix Notes, or find the request in AQC by looking for Fix Notes Needed in the status column.
 Once the right request is identified, click on the title to go to the QC request page interface.

 At the top you can find the show title and episode (if it’s a series).
 Right below it, tags describe the QC type and tasks performed by the linguist.
 In the middle there’s a player window for picture reference.
 And on the right side is the QC issue tracker where all the notes were entered by the linguist.
 Right above the QC issue tracker are the FILTER ISSUES and EXPORT REPORT buttons on the top right corner.
 The description of each displays once we hover over the icons.